 Exposure to market risk for changes in interest rates relates to our outstanding debt.
-At December 31, 2005 we did not have any long-term debt.
+At December 31, 2006 we did not have any long-term debt.
 We are exposed to interest rate risk primarily through our borrowing activities under our line of credit discussed in Item 7 of this report.
-A 10% increase in interest rates would not have a significant effect on our interest expense.
-Interest rate risk on our investments is immaterial due to our level of investment dollars.
-Foreign currency exchange rate risk, commodity price risk, or other market risks (e.g. equity price) are not present.
+A 1% increase in interest rates would result in an increase in annual interest expense of approximately \$0.4 million, pre-tax, based upon the average daily balance during 2006.
 We do not use financial instruments for trading or other speculative purposes and are not a party to any derivative financial instruments.

-At December 31, 2005, the carrying values of cash and cash equivalents, accounts receivable, accounts payable, claims payable, payables to plan sponsors and others, debt and line of credit approximate fair value due to their short-term nature.
+At December 31, 2006, the carrying values of cash and cash equivalents, accounts receivable, accounts payable, claims payable, payables to plan sponsors and others, debt and line of credit approximate fair value due to their short-term nature.